KSAH-42/RabbitOM/README.md

 If you want get more details, you can send me an email to "a.sahnine@netcourrier.com"

-Look on the project RabbitOM.Net.Rtsp.Tests.ConsoleApp, used to received realtime compressed packets from a rtsp source.

 # Main features

 * Support Unicast TCP / Unicast UDP / Multicast Streaming transports